manc0/MSSQL-Admin/README.md

 # MSSQL-Admin
 Simple database administrator for SQL Server.
+The main purpose of this project is to show how easy is to work with SQL connections in .Net.

 ## How to use
 To connect to your server you must specify the server address and instance, a user and a password.